mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *But because you chose to.
 Every day.
 Every impossible choice.
 You chose to try.*
 >
 {{descriptive
-*And in the end, in the grey world of blood and coin, of moral compromise and necessary evil, of pragmatic heroism and earned peace...*
+*And in the end, in the gray world of blood and coin, of moral compromise and necessary evil, of pragmatic heroism and earned peace...*
 >
 {{descriptive
 *You chose RIGHT.*